Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: The entanglement dynamics

 \section{The entanglement dynamics}

 The entanglement entropy measures how quasiparticles spread and entangle a quantum states in the system\cite{Calabrese1,Calabrese2,Calabrese3}.
 In a non-interacting system, this signifies how a wave function spreads in the system; the entanglement entropy increases as the wave function spreads in the system.
-In dynamics, this occurs in the process of diffusion.
+In dynamics, this occurs in the process of wave packet spreading.
 The initial growth of the number entropy $S_{\rm num}(t)$ in the quench dynamics is essentially due to this effect.
-In Hermitian systems with reciprocal hopping $\Gamma$ an initially localized wave packet diffuses symmetrically in the two directions in the clean limit and after a duration $t$ the wave function becomes extended to a region of width $\Delta x \sim 2 v_f t$, where $v_f$ is the velocity of the wave front: $v_f\simeq J$; \cite{Longhi} the entanglement entropy also increases as $S(t)\propto\Delta x \sim 2 v_f t$.
+In Hermitian systems with reciprocal hopping $\Gamma$ an initially localized wave packet spreads symmetrically in the two directions in the clean limit and after a duration $t$ the wave function becomes extended to a region of width $\Delta x \sim 2 v_f t$, where $v_f$ is the velocity of the wave front: $v_f\simeq J$; \cite{Longhi} the entanglement entropy also increases as $S(t)\propto\Delta x \sim 2 v_f t$.
 In interacting systems, the same argument applies to quasiparticles, with being the notion of $v_f$ replaced with the Lieb-Robinson velocity.\cite{Lieb} The interaction also makes the superposition of eigenstates ``nontrivial'' in the time evolution of a wave packet, leading to generation of entanglement (entropy).
-In the presence of disorder $W$, \footnote{ Here, we have in mind the case of the Aubry-Andre model [cf. Eq. (\ref{W_qp})] in which addition of disorder does not lead immediately to localization in spite of the one dimensionality of the system. \cite{AALR} } as its strength is increased, diffusion tends to be suppressed; $v_f$ tends to be suppressed and at some critical value $W=W_c$, $v_f$ vanishes.
-When $W>W_c$, the wave function is localized and diffusion is essentially suppressed.
-As for the behavior of $S_{\rm tot}(t)$, it experiences a rapid growth in the time scale diffusion prevails in the system in the extended phase, while such a growth is much suppressed in the localized phase [see Fig. \ref{fig_EE_V0}, panel (a)]. \cite{Abanin_log}
+In the presence of disorder $W$, \footnote{ Here, we have in mind the case of the Aubry-Andre model [cf. Eq. (\ref{W_qp})] in which addition of disorder does not lead immediately to localization in spite of the one dimensionality of the system. \cite{AALR} } as its strength is increased, wave packet spreading tends to be suppressed; $v_f$ tends to be suppressed and at some critical value $W=W_c$, $v_f$ vanishes.
+When $W>W_c$, the wave function is localized and wave packet spreading is essentially suppressed.
+As for the behavior of $S_{\rm tot}(t)$, it experiences a rapid growth in the time scale wave packet spreading prevails in the system in the extended phase, while such a growth is much suppressed in the localized phase [see Fig. \ref{fig_EE_V0}, panel (i-a)]. \cite{Abanin_log}